Home > Facade > The Closed Cavity Facade – A High Performance Building Skin

 Numerous innovations have been seen in the last decades concerning new façade technologies.
 These were driven by new materials or new applications of known materials, such as glued-on wall structures (structural glazing) in the ’60s and ’70s.
 On the other hand, we saw the increasing introduction of double and multiple-layer façades including a return to natural ventilation in the ’90s and the new millennium.

-A number of positive examples of double skin facade buildings have been reported.
+A number of positive examples of double-skin facade buildings have been reported.
 In case an open competition for the erection took place, prices were often more moderate than expected.
-Books were published at the turn of the millennium, how engineering of façade and ventilation may be optimised.
-Nevertheless, the examples with limited function, heat-up or short circuiting from exhaust to supply air exist in large numbers as well.
-Especially if openings to the outside or distances between inner and outer skin are reduced to much, such faults appeared.
+Books were published at the turn of the millennium, on how the engineering of façade and ventilation may be optimised.
+Nevertheless, the examples with limited function, heat-up or short-circuiting from exhaust to supply air exist in large numbers as well.
+Especially if openings to the outside or distances between inner and outer skin are reduced too much, such faults appear.

-This insight created a new idea for a double-skin façade type called closed cavity facade or abbreviated “CCF”.
-The combination of the advantages of a single-skin façade with those of a double skin facade led to a non-ventilated double skin with very good heat insulation to the inside and a larger depth to the outside.
+This insight created a new idea for a double-skin façade type called closed cavity facade abbreviated as “CCF”.
+The combination of the advantages of a single-skin façade with those of a double-skin facade led to a non-ventilated double skin with very good heat insulation to the inside and a larger depth to the outside.

-The supply of dry air is controlled with its dew point temperature to outside and surface temperatures.
-The larger is chosen the so-called dew point distance to the critical surface temperature (for example, the inside of the outer single glazing), the safer the design is prepared against impairment of the view by condensation.
-A fact that bothers with many not so well-designed ventilated double skin facade.
+The supply of dry air is controlled by its dew point temperature to outside and surface temperatures.
+The larger the so-called dew point distance to the critical surface temperature (for example, the inside of the outer single glazing), the safer the design is prepared against impairment of the view by condensation.
+A fact that bothers many not-so-well-designed ventilated double-skin facades.
 Two fundamentally different systems are available in the market today.
 One system produces the dried air in local units, the other with central units.

 Some airtight tubes to the façade elements are hence necessary but of only small diameters.
 In the decentralised dry air conditioning (Figure 1 / Type C) drying boxes are used, which are positioned in close proximity to the façade elements.
 They can be installed either in the cavity below or in the ceiling void above the elements.
 Important in any case is the permanent accessibility of the corresponding access panels in order to maintain the units and to replace the desiccant cartridges employed before saturation.